 - Field Experience

 With a master’s degree in Human Resources, job candidates may qualify for advanced jobs in the field.
-For example, a survey of job ads from May 2015 showed these positions calling for a master’s degree at minimum (Examples are shown for illustrative purposes and do constitute a job offer):

 - Human Resources Business Partner Director with Lenovo Talent in Raleigh

 - Title IX Coordinator with Fayetteville State University in Fayetteville

 - Human Resources Specialist (Military) with the Department of the Army in Knightdale

 Employers may require HR professionals in their employ to hold certification, or attain it as they gain experience and advance.
 Even when this isn’t a stated requirement, employers recognize the credential as denoting a certain level of professional competence.
 The most widely recognized certification agencies for HR professionals are:

 - Associate Professional in Human Resources – International (aPHRi)